jthmiller/eDNA-metabarcoding-intro/README.md

 #### Output: rep-seqs.qza (ASVs) and feature-table.qza (per sample ASV counts)

 ## Taxonomy assignment
-- Taxonomy assignment can be performed several ways.
-We've found that the best taxonomy assignment strategy differs between
+Taxonomy assignment can be performed several ways.
+We've found that the best taxonomy assignment strategy differs between metabarcoding loci and sample composition.
+Our approach is to run multiple assignment methods and

 #### Qiime2 vsearch (code/qiime_tax.sh)
 The reference database of rbcl for Qiime built from ____ (script for building):